+Our men and women continue to focus on vigorous traffic and criminal enforcement through proactive policing.
+We also continue to focus on building and strengthening relationships with residents and visitors.
 We provided many community outreach programs throughout the year, such as Stop the Bleed, Rape Aggression Defense (R.A.D.) as well as Citizen, Senior Citizen, and Youth Academies.
-We hosted a successful Open House as well as a "Missing Person's Day".
-These classes and events are not only informative, they also allow the members of the department to interact with our citizens in a different environment.
 We also participate in backpack and school supply donations for area youth, Shop with a Cop, and Special Olympics events.
-We have found these events and activities foster strong, lasting relationships with the participants.
-We are also fortunate to have the support of our elected officials and the community for which we are very appreciative.
+Our officers truly enjoy the opportunity to interact with members of the community provided by these unique platforms.